supermatic packaging Logo

 |

-Sustainability is a hot topic in business today and one that many companies take very seriously.
-When it comes to choosing sustainable packaging solutions for your business, you may be asking yourself: what is the most sustainable option?
+When it comes to choosing sustainable packaging for your business, you may be asking yourself: what is the most sustainable option?
 Is PET or glass better for the environment?
-Let's look at the advantages and disadvantages of each material.
+Let's look at the pros and cons of each material.

 Advantages and disadvantages of PET

 PET is probably the most commonly used plastic for packaging, and for good reason.
-It is light and inexpensive.
+It is lightweight and cost-effective.
 It is also 100 % recyclable and the infrastructure for recycling is well advanced in Switzerland.
 The biggest disadvantage of PET is that it is not biodegradable, which means that it will stay in landfill forever if it is not recycled properly.

 When comparing the life cycle assessments of different packaging materials, plastic often performs better than glass or metal.